What is Total Cholesterol / HDL Ratio?

 Total Cholesterol / HDL Ratio high or low — what it means

-With every total/HDL ratio, always check the absolute values of total cholesterol, LDL, HDL, and triglycerides — only then can you tell whether the ratio reflects a genuinely favourable profile or a misleading combination.
-A low ratio driven by an unexpectedly low HDL (from smoking, high triglycerides, or inactivity) is a warning sign, not reassurance.
-A high ratio driven by a high total that is dominated by high HDL (athletic profile, genetically high HDL) is friendlier than the number suggests.
-Non-HDL cholesterol (total minus HDL) and ApoB give a more accurate picture of atherogenic burden and are therefore better suited as treatment targets than the total/HDL ratio.
-The ratio works well for trending and communicating about changes, but when there is doubt about actual cardiovascular risk, the individual components — and especially ApoB — take precedence.
-Total cholesterol and HDL are both relatively stable and do not strictly require a fasting sample, though a fasting draw gives a cleaner picture of triglycerides (which influence the LDL calculation).
-For a fair trend, compare results under comparable conditions — consistent timing, consistently fasted or non-fasted — and do not over-read a single outlier in the context of an otherwise stable profile.
+With every ratio, always check the individual values of total cholesterol, LDL, HDL, and triglycerides — only then can you tell whether it reflects a genuinely favourable profile or a misleading one.
+A low ratio driven by an unexpectedly low HDL (from smoking, high triglycerides, or inactivity) is a warning, not reassurance.
+Non-HDL cholesterol and ApoB give a more accurate picture of your risk and are better suited as treatment targets.
+The ratio works well for tracking changes, but when there is doubt about your actual risk, the individual values — and especially ApoB — take precedence.

 Educational information only — not medical advice.
 Consult a healthcare professional for clinical decisions.